-The Chase Sapphire Preferred’s recent bonus is incredible.
-Many of you signed up for that card.
+Many of you have the Chase Sapphire Preferred.
+It’s the card we recommend people start with.
 Hopefully, you are close to meeting the minimum spend on it and collecting your bonus, (if you haven’t opened that card yet, then we highly recommend that you do).
 Your question might now be, “What should I get after the Chase Sapphire Preferred Card?”

 It’s always a good idea to get a card when the signup bonus is high.
 Most credit cards have a standard bonus amount they offer but a couple of times a year, they offer more.
 Here are the present limited-time high bonus offers.